The Strongest: 2010–present: Tricampeonato and Recent history

-2014–present: Recent history
+In the 2014 Copa Libertadores, the club had a good campaign.
+They finished second in their group behind Athletico Paranaense to qualify for the round of 16, where they were narrowly eliminated after a penalty shootout by Defensor Sporting.

 In the 2016 Copa Libertadores, The Strongest made its debut in the competition by historically beating São Paulo at Pacaembu Stadium 1–0 with a goal from Matías Alonso, earning their first Copa Libertadores away win in 34 years.
 Their last away win in the competition was a 3–2 victory against Técnico Universitario in April 1981.
 The club eventually placed third in the group with 8 points and 2 wins, 2 draws, and 2 losses.

-In 2017 the club had arguably its best ever run in the Copa Libertadores.
+In 2017 the club had another good run in the Copa Libertadores.
 The club entered the tournament in the second phase and beat Montevideo Wanderers 6–0 on aggregate.
-In the next phase, it had to face Unión Española, and beat them 6–1 on aggregate, including a 5–0 home victory which equalled their highest international win margin.
-The club made the group stage, and was drawn with Santos, Independiente Santa Fe, and Sporting Cristal.
-They began their group stage campaign by beating Santa Fe 2–0 in La Paz.
+In the next phase, they disposed of Unión Española 6–1 on aggregate, including a 5–0 home victory which equalled their highest international win margin.
+Now in the group stage, The Strongest began the campaign by beating Santa Fe 2–0 in La Paz.
 Then they lost their only game of that group, 2–0 against Santos in Brazil.
 They went on to draw three more games while beating Sporting Cristal 5–1.
-The club finished second in the group, giving them qualification for the round of 16, where they faced Lanús.
-The first leg was a 1–1 draw in La Paz, and the second one was a 0–1 win for Lanus in Argentina, so the Bolivian club was narrowly eliminated 2–1 on aggregate.
+The club finished second in the group and qualified for the round of 16 where they were eliminated 2–1 on aggregate by Lanús.

 Kit

 The Strongest adopted the yellow and black stripes upon foundation in 1908.
 While looking for a proper uniform, a friend sent the founders a shirt from Germany that sported a dark green with horizontal, yellow stripes.
 Upon this, one of the founders commented on how a local bird, the Chayñita, had similar colours.
 The club adopted the idea and since 1908, the main outfit has been vertically striped yellow and black with a varying number of stripes.

 The supplementary uniform has commonly been white with yellow and black, though there have been several other combinations such as a full yellow top and black shorts and even full yellow outfit.
-More recently, an all black secondary uniform has been adopted for Cup matches.

 It is sometimes claimed that the similarity to the kit of Peñarol of Montevideo, Uruguay is due to the fact that The Strongest lacked originality and imitated those colours.
 However, this theory is countered by the argument that Peñarol did not adopt a full striped kit until the 1911 season, and was an unknown team at the time (won 4 titles in its 24-year existence, up to that point).